Compare Tree Cutting Quotes Now

 Mistakes can be made in a number of ways like not waiting to the right time of year to prune, incorrect tree trimming techniques including poorly balanced trees and not removing all deadwood.

-When choosing a reliable tree pruning service, you need to bare in mind you will be paying a little more than ‘the local Joe’ with a saw, but it’s not going to be too much more and it will be worth it.
+When choosing a reliable tree pruning service, you need to bear in mind you will be paying a little more than ‘the local Joe’ with a saw, but it’s not going to be too much more and it will be worth it.

 When to Prune

 This is going to be determined by the particular tree you want pruned.
 As a general rule of thumb though, you’re best cutting trees in the dormant season, just before we start heading into spring to be exact.
 This will have the least impact/stress on the tree(s) and the upcoming growth season of spring will encourage growth to heal to wounds left by the removed limbs.